Pages

 Even when they're wrong.

 Okay, I added that last bit myself.
-Except actually, when it came to the subject of short-sleeved dress shirts, we could point out the error of the customer's ways.
+Except actually, when it came to the subject of short-sleeved dress shirts, we were allowed to point out the error of the customer's ways.
 For years, when anyone erroneously assumed we'd carry such a garment as a dress shirt with short sleeves, we were allowed to politely advise him or her that truthfully, a dress shirt only comes with long sleeves.

 Anything that looks like a dress shirt but has short sleeves isn't officially a dress shirt.
 Not even here, in our Texas heat.